 Today, more than ever, circular construction is on the agenda.
-This strategy is embedded in European, national and regional policy, and is addressed in private and public design assignments.
-How to build circular?
-Through well-thought and informed design choices, circular material flows can be enabled and encouraged.
+It is embedded in European, national and regional policy, and is addressed in private and public design assignments.
+How, What, Why?
+Well, through well-thought and informed design choices, circular material flows can be enabled and encouraged.
 So, let’s design out waste!

 Buildings are all around us and form a dynamic environment in which – and through which – we interact.
-The constant reconstruction of our built environment has significant consequences on resource consumption and, therefore, the environment we inhabit.
-These consequences – unsustainable by nature – challenge conventional design and construction practice.
+The dynamism of the built environment has significant consequences on resource consumption and, therefore, the environment we inhabit.

 Questioning an unsustainable model

 Some buildings are cherished forever, while others do not last long.
-Find out why buildings reach the end of their useful service life and are demolished when they are not yet outdated.
+Find out how our constantly changing needs and standards put pressure on the built and natural environment.

 Understanding who might profit

 In construction, many actors are involved.
-Read how five Brussels testimonials illustrate the interest in a circular built environment: the developer, the designer, the manufacturer, the investor and society.
+Five Brussels testimonials illustrate their interest in a circular built environment: a developer, designer, manufacturer, investor and policy maker.

 This hunting lodge (BC architects & studies) is built of rammed earth, locally sourced and pure.
 Photo: BC architects & studies, BC materials.

 Interested in more insights?
-Find out related research project on the dedicated website.
+Find out related research projects on the dedicated website.

 Looking for project guidance or a tailored lecture?
 Our team of experts might help you out.